CMMC Compliance Checklist 2025: Everything You Need to Know

 Common Challenges and How to Overcome Them

-Achieving CMMC 2.0 compliance is a formidable undertaking, especially for organizations juggling multiple priorities and limited resources.
-Below, we explore the most common hurdles that businesses encounter and provide practical solutions to help you navigate these challenges successfully.
+Achieving CMMC 2.0 compliance is a substantial undertaking, especially when balancing multiple priorities with limited resources.
+Understanding the most common challenges and practical solutions can help you navigate this complex journey more effectively.

 Underestimating Time and Resources

-• Challenge: Under-allocating budget, staff, and time leads to rushed preparations and incomplete documentation.
+When you under-allocate budget, staff, and time, you risk rushed preparations and incomplete documentation.
+To address this:

-Quote: “We initially thought two months would be enough for Level 2 readiness.
-Six months later, we were still ironing out critical controls.” — Mid-Sized Contractor, Aerospace Sector
+As one mid-sized aerospace contractor discovered, "We initially thought two months would be enough for Level 2 readiness.
+Six months later, we were still ironing out critical controls."

 Lack of Training and Awareness